-This tutorial is designed for the beginners who are new to the world of Microcontrollers, to provide a little know-how about the technology.
-PIC (Peripheral Interface Controller) family are popular among students, hobbyists and also the industrial developers due to its low cost, serial programming capability and its ease of availability.
+This tutorial is designed for beginners who are new to the world of Microcontrollers, to provide a little know-how about the technology.
+PIC (Peripheral Interface Controller) family is popular among students, hobbyists and also industrial developers due to its low cost, serial programming capability and its ease of availability.
 The 8-bit PIC microcontrollers are divided into four large families based on their built-in special features:

 - PIC10FXXX series

 Although, Microchip also provides advances series of microcontrollers also such as PIC32, PIC24, and DSpic.
 But if you are a newbie in this field, we recommend you to start with PIC16 or PIC18 series.

 To dive into the learning process of Pic microcontroller, we first need to select a microcontroller.
 We should always pick a simple (Low pin count and less number of peripherals) and famous microcontroller.
 Because we can easily find a lot of resources and online forums support if you face any issue and difficulty.